Brunei–Malaysia border: The border

 It then travels along the watershed of the two river basins for about 30 km to the Pagalayan Canal.
 It then goes a further 44 km to the Teraja Hills.
 From there, the border runs along the watershed between the Belait and Tutong rivers on one hand, and the Baram and Limbang rivers on the other.
 It then proceeds along the watershed of the Brunei and Limbang river basins, enters and runs along Sungai Mendaun, Sungai Melais and Sungai Menunggul (Menunggol) until its estuary at Brunei Bay.

 The land border between Malaysia and Brunei's Temburong District (which is separated from the other part of Brunei) starts at the estuary of the Pandaruan River and runs the entire length of the river to its source.
 It then runs along the watershed between the Temburong river on one hand, and the Limbang and then the Trusan rivers on the other until it reaches Brunei Bay.
 The northern terminus of this boundary is located at the mouth of the Sungai Bangau, based on the coordinates established by the Sarawak (Definition of Boundaries) Order in Council 1958.

-Delimitation and demarcation
+Demarcation and Survey

-Of the total land border length of 528.45 km, 207.3 km was determined through five agreements between Brunei and Sarawak from the British colonial era, which the two countries agreed to affirm in the "Exchange of Letters" on 16 March 2009.
-In the Exchange of Letters, the two countries also agreed to use the watershed principle to determine the remaining undelimited portions of the border.